 Graeme Kyle is a former senior civil servant in the Home Office with 26 years’ experience in immigration, customs and border security matters.
 He has a track record of operational delivery domestically and internationally, including as: director of immigration and customs operations at Heathrow Airport; regional director for the South of England with responsibility for migration, asylum and enforcement; Border Security Advisor for the Canadian government based in Kuala Lumpur and managed the UK Visa operation in Mumbai.
 He is also a former head of Border Policy with significant experience of developing immigration and customs legislation, and supporting government ministers in Parliament.
 Graeme Kyle has been a UK government delegate to international bodies such as International Air Transport Association (IATA), International Air Transport Association (ICAO) and the World Customs Organisation (WCO).
 He has also provided immigration and border management subject matter expertise to private sector companies and Middle East governments as an independent consultant.
 Contact: gkyle (at) eurasylum (dot) org

 Dr Landis MacKellar is a leading international expert on the economics of population, including population displacement.
 His current research and technical cooperation activities focus on the socio-economic impacts of natural and human-driven catastrophes in developing countries and appropriate international response mechanisms.
 This includes research on economic and political aspects of pre-event insurance vs. post-event humanitarian aid.
 Dr. MacKellar, who is former Executive Director of the International Union for the Scientific Study of Population (IUSSP), and current co-editor of Population and Development Review, has published extensively on a range of population issues and has directed major assignments for the European Commission, ILO, the OECD Development Centre, UNFPA, UNDP, UNCTAD, the World Bank, the Asian Development Bank and the African Development Bank.
-He was the Team Leader for the mid-term Evaluation of the Thematic Programme of cooperation with third countries in the areas of migration and asylum, on behalf of the European Commission (2009-2010).
+He was the Team Leader for the mid-term Evaluation of the Thematic Programme of cooperation with third countries in the areas of migration and asylum, on behalf of the European Commission (2009-2010), as well as for the Evaluation of the EU’s interventions on migration in third countries, on behalf of the European Commission (DG NEAR and DG DEVCO) in 2019-2020.
 Contact: lmackellar (at) eurasylum (dot) org

 Geoffrey Care is the current Chairman of Eurasylum’s International Advisory Board.
 He is the founder and, until 2003, the first President of the International Association of Refugee Law Judges (IARLJ), the main international organisation in the field of asylum appeal law with a membership of over 300 judges in 53 countries.
 He is also a former Chairman of the United Kingdom’s Immigration Appeals Tribunal.
 Geoffrey Care has been an immigration adjudicator for over 20 years, serving in both the UK and several African countries.
 He is a former High Court Judge in Zambia and Head of the Department of Law at the University of Jos.
 He has also taught at several other universities, including the School of Oriental and African Studies (SOAS) of the University of London, and regularly conducts training sessions for asylum decision-makers in Europe and internationally.
 He is the author of several publications on asylum law and policy.
 Contact: gcare (at) eurasylum (dot) org